constancegb/constancegb.github.io/thank-you.md

 ---

 I appreciate your interest in my work.
 Even more if you've just offered me a job.
 If not, it's ok, nobody's perfect.

-I will reply to you shortly.
-Even more if you... well, you got it !